“The way to gain power, is to save power.”

 Visualizations can still be done with the eyes open and relaxed.
 When I experimented with shamanistic journeying I was easily able to get into self-propelled visions while sitting in meditation with eyes open, without drumming or other assistance.

 In some traditions they face a wall a few feet away, but with practice it’s possible to face almost any scene without getting drawn into it.
-I usually face out into the room and look slightly downward towards the floor about three or four feet away, through “soft,” half open eyes.
+I usually face out into the room and look slightly downward towards the floor about three or four feet away, through “soft,” half open, unfocused eyes.

 Most people think meditators always sit with their eyes closed.
 On family vacations I liked taking the kids to the swimming pool.
 I’d place my meditation pillow on a folded towel in a discreet location with a good view of the pool and sit and meditate while watching the children play in the pool.
 When I mentioned what I was doing, my sister-in-law became concerned that I wasn’t really watching the kids.
-“That was the only thing I was doing,” I explained, “unlike most of the other parents around the pool who were yakking or reading.”
+“That’s the only thing I was doing,” I explained, “unlike most of the other parents around the pool who were yakking or reading.”

 WHEN TO MEDITATE

 If you can’t sleep at night, try meditating.
-I often wake up in the middle of the night and can’t get back to sleep.
+As I’ve gotten older I often wake up in the middle of the night and can’t get back to sleep.
 It’s a good time to meditate, so I force myself to get up out of bed and sit until I’m feeling relaxed and sleepy.
 If I’ve been meditating enough, I can quiet my mind and relax my body sufficiently to fall asleep almost anywhere, anytime.

 I frequently used to decide I’d start getting up really early in order to meditate for a longer time.
 It always seemed like a great idea the night before, but I’d find myself in an entirely different frame of mind when the alarm would go off in the frigid dark before dawn.